-CyberHoist II programmer/operator Charlie Pike explained how the system was used: “We used a total of 58 hoists for the Janet Jackson Las Vegas Residency, Metamorphosis.
-At one point in the show we have a 56-motor move all controlled from one console.
+CyberHoist II programmer/operator Charlie Pike explains how the system was used: “We used a total of 58 hoists for Metamorphosis, Janet Jackson’s Las Vegas residency.
+At one point in the show we had 56 hoists move at once, all controlled from one console.
 In total, we had 14 objects.
-At the top of the show, Janet rides a half-ton illuminated Taurus while a single one and a half-ton see through video wall downstage is lifted.
-When she lands on the stage a series of movements via 3 identical over one and a half ton screens move around to fit the moments.
-At the beginning of another song, the video walls lift out of view as well as drapes that are covering the band on custom built band risers.”
+At the beginning of the show Janet rode a half-ton illuminated Taurus sign while a single 1.5 ton see-through video wall was lifted downstage.
+When she landed on the stage three identical screens of over 1.5 tons moved around to complement the performance.
+At the beginning of another song, the video walls and the drapes covering the band on custom built band risers both lifted out of view.”

-During the remainder of the show, the video wall and drape elements dance about along with revealing 2 dance cylinders and a lighting truss with multiple GLP X4bar20’s.
-At the peak of the show, a massive 4-ton bridge is suspended in air by 20 motors that had Janet and her 16 dancers dancing to the hit State of the World.
+During the remainder of the show, the video wall and drape elements moved all around the stage, along with two dance cylinders and a lighting truss with multiple GLP X4bar20’s.
+At the peak of the show, a massive 4-ton bridge was suspended in the air by 20 motors, on which Janet and her 16 dancers performed her hit State of the World.

-“All in all, we moved approximately 14 tons of scenery, lighting, video, dancers and of course, Janet Jackson,” said Pike.
+“All in all, we moved approximately 14 tons of scenery, lighting, video, dancers and of course, Janet Jackson.” -CyberHoist II programmer/operator Charlie Pike.